thiagoufg/expose/expose-windows-macos-applescript.md

 							-- Prepare the window entry
 							set newWindow to {win, xCoord, widthHeight, appName}
-							try
 							set inserted to false
 							repeat with i from 1 to count of collectedWindows if xCoord < item 2 of item i of collectedWindows then set collectedWindows to (items 1 thru (i - 1) of collectedWindows) & {newWindow} & (items i thru -1 of collectedWindows) set inserted to true
 									exit repeat
 								end if
 							end repeat
-								-- If not inserted, append to the end if not inserted then
+							-- 									-- If not inserted, append to the end if not inserted then
 								set end of collectedWindows to newWindow
 							end if

-								-- set end of collectedWindows to {win, xCoord, widthHeight, appName}
+						end repeat
-							on error
+					on error errMsg number errNum
-								--set end of collectedWindows to newWindow
+						-- Log the error for debugging
+						log "Error with " & appName & ": " & errMsg
 					end try
-						end repeat
-					on error
-						-- Skip inaccessible windows and notify
-						display dialog "Encountered an inaccessible window.
-Retrying..." return {} -- Return empty list to signal error and retry end try
 				end if
 			end tell